 Brian Johnson practices in the areas of corporate formation and governance, private equity finance, and real estate transactions.

 Brian handles a wide variety of commercial and residential real estate matters for his clients, including developers, landowners, and investors.
 Brian is well-versed in commercial real estate closings and title reviews.
-He has represented both borrowers and various lending institutions during his career.
+He has represented both borrowers and lending institutions during his career.

 A significant part of his practice focuses on assisting startups, entrepreneurs, and privately-held companies with their transactional needs, including advising clients in merger and acquisition activities, joint venture structures, capital raises including private placements and Series A financings, and intellectual property licensing.